sunfounder/3in1-kit/README.md

 ## Update:
 2023-09-20:
 - Delete the description of serial number 14 in the car_assemble file (rechargeable is recommended)
+- Modification of code explanation style in ar_calibration file

 2023-09-19:
 - Replace some project code links